Article

 In a diverse, multilingual country like Pakistan, Urdu AAC tools are not a luxury—they're a necessity.
 My Avaaz recognizes that need and delivers a solution that is practical, accessible, and heart-touching.
 By embracing the power of the native language, My Avaaz ensures that communication is not just possible—it's personal.

 Whether you're a parent, teacher, or speech therapist, incorporating Urdu-based AAC into your child's routine can transform their ability to express, connect, and thrive.
+The future of inclusive communication in Pakistan starts with recognizing that every child deserves to be heard in their own language.